Staying Fit

-This year is on track to set the record for the highest demand for passports, according to the U.S. State Department.
+This year is on track to set a record for the highest demand for passports, according to the U.S. State Department.
 From October 2022 to September 2023, the State Department issued more than 24 million passport books and cards, the most ever.
-Passport processing delays are lengthy as a result.
+Passport processing delays were lengthy as a result.
+Now the State Department said processing times are at pre-pandemic levels.

-Amid all the confusion and delays around getting a passport, here are some tips to guide you through the ins and outs of the process.
+Amid all the confusion around getting a passport, here are some tips to guide you through the ins and outs of the process.

 Passport application and renewal